 - Pictures and a police report on the accident

 - Mobile device usage data

-A Marion texting while driving accident lawyer can help you:
+A Marion texting while driving accident lawyer with our firm can help you:

 - Understand the many different road and insurance rules that apply to your texting and driving accident case

-- Collect evidence in support of your claim
+- Collect evidence to support your insurance claim or lawsuit

 - Evaluate the extent and value of your damages